It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

-After about 4 plain-paper prototypes and at least a couple of spar re-fits, the final colored-paper kite has flown...
+After about four plain-paper prototypes and at least a couple of spar refits, the final colored-paper kite has flown.

 Usually I play safe and do the photo session for the image gallery and e-book cover down at a beach.
-In sunny weather, with a Gentle-strength on-shore breeze.
+I prefer sunny weather, with a gentle-strength onshore breeze.
 This guarantees predictable flying and safety for the kite.
-Not to mention great close-up photos since I can practically stand next to the kite as it hovers steadily over the sand on a short line.
+Also, this enables great closeup photos, since I can practically stand next to the kite as it hovers steadily over the sand on a short line.

-Well, the sun was out today but the breeze was easterly.
-No good for the beach.
-A little accident with the thread and it would be goodbye kite - into the waves!
-And unflyable weather was on the way for the rest of the week - so it was now or never.
+Well, the sun was out today, but the breeze was easterly.
+That was no good for the beach.
+A little accident with the thread and it would be goodbye kite—into the waves!
+And unflyable weather was on the way for the rest of the week, so it was now or never.

 It was decided to try a large grassy area adjacent to a large shopping complex.
 There were trees surrounding the field, but they weren't too high.

 Predictably, being inland, several attempts to fly on a short line resulted in fairly short flights.
-Less than 30 seconds each most probably.
+They were less than 30 seconds each, most probably.
 This was despite moving to the middle of the field to escape wind shadow from the trees.
 But plenty of photos were taken from various angles.

-The next step was to let out more thread and get some higher-flying shots.
-At the same time I moved upwind to allow more space downwind in case the thread broke.
-Can't be too careful in that respect - I've lost a couple of paper kite prototypes that way!
+The next step was to let out more thread, and get some high-flying shots.
+At the same time, I moved upwind to allow more space downwind in case the thread broke.
+You can't be too careful in that respect; I've lost a couple of paper kite prototypes that way!

 The strongest gusts were now causing some distortion in the kite frame and a fair amount of looping around.
 But everything held.
 Some video was taken, and then some more after I had brought the delta down much lower.